 - Unfortunately, the caves are not accessible for people with reduced mobility: The cave has more than 458 steps and several ascents and descents, so it is not recommended for people with reduced mobility or health problems such as coronary deficiencies.

-- The good news is that by 2022 a virtual reality room will be created to show the Nerja Cave to those for whom access to the cave is difficult or impossible.
+- The good news is that now a virtual reality room has beeen created to show the Nerja Cave to those for whom access to the cave is difficult or impossible.

 - Also, people suffering from claustrophobia may be affected when entering the cave.

 - Wear closed shoes with non-slip soles; flip-flops are not allowed.

 - Access with children under 6 years of age is under the strict responsibility of their parents or guardians, who must ensure their safety and appropriate behaviour.

 - It is forbidden to enter with pushchairs and wheelchairs.

 - The average temperature inside the cave is 19ºC.
 Warm clothing is not required.

 - It is not allowed to touch or alter the geological formations.

 - The rock art cannot be shown for conservation reasons, it is extremely fragile.